 Administrative Law LL.B.
 Year 3 and Legal and Business Year 4

-Constitutional Law LL.B.
-Year 2, Arts Year 2 and Psychology Year 2
+Constitutional Law 1 - LL.B.
+Year 2, Arts Year 2, BA in Legal Studies Year 3 and Psychology Year 2

 Jennifer teaches and researches in the areas of Constitutional Law and Administrative Law.
 Her research is in the area of Constitutional Law and Politics.

-Jennifer is an occasional media contributor on National and International Broadcast Media for expert and general commentary on Constitutional Law, Elections and Electoral Law.
-She has been a panelist for RTÉ, Newstalk, Today FM, TV3, Channel 4 News and Sky News amongst others.
+Jennifer is a regular media contributor on National and International Broadcast Media for expert and general commentary on Constitutional Law, Elections and Electoral Law.
+She has been a panellist for RTÉ, Newstalk, Today FM, TV3, Channel 4 News and Sky News amongst others.
 She has also contributed opinion pieces for The Sun, The Sunday Times and Waterford News and Star.